Get Into Johns Hopkins University

 For students who want to study abroad, Hopkins offers two options: departmental programs and approved programs.
 Students can improve their language proficiency or pursue an academic interest with JHU professors, using their courses abroad to get major or minor credit.

-Top Tier’s students had GREAT results in this year’s admissions, both early and regular.
-Check out our success rates!
+Top Tier’s students had GREAT results in both the early and regular rounds.
+Check out our successes!

 Applying to Johns Hopkins

-There were 1,363 students who enrolled in the JHU freshman class last year.
-Of the admitted students, 98% were in the top 10% of their high school class.
-The mean SAT score was 1480-1550 and the mean ACT composite score was 33-35.
+There were 2,411 students accepted in the JHU freshman class last year.
 Applicants can use the Coalition for College application or the Common Application and the university meets 100% of financial need for those who are accepted.
 There are also merit-based scholarships available, such as the Hodson Trust Scholarship, the Charles R. Westgate Scholarship in Engineering, and the Baltimore Scholars Program for students from local Baltimore public high schools.

-There are two admissions programs: Early Decision (November 1, 2019) and Regular Decision (January 2, 2020).
-If admitted Early Decision, students will receive their acceptance on December 13 and are bound to enroll.
+There are two admissions programs: Early Decision (November 1) and Regular Decision (January 2).
+If admitted Early Decision, students will receive their acceptance around December 13 and are bound to enroll.
 Students who are not admitted Early Decision are either rejected or deferred and re-evaluated as Regular Decision candidates.

 Johns Hopkins Essay Questions:

-Last year, Johns Hopkins required one supplemental essay:
+This year, Johns Hopkins requires one supplemental essay:

 Johns Hopkins Admissions Wrap Up